Art as a contribution to an inclusive world

 The Corona Monument of Hope is a work by Emmerich Weissenberger and Nora Ruzsics, realized in collaboration with the Austrian Institute for Sustainable Development.

-The walk-in blackened wooden sculpture has the shape of a lemniscate, the symbol for infinity.
-The two wings are dedicated to the themes of sustainability and inclusion, which are of central importance for a post-Corona renaissance.
-The barrier-free room in the middle represents the all-encompassing love that leaves no one behind.
-Seven bronzed seals symbolize the seven cardinal virtues.
+The walk-in, blackened wooden sculpture is shaped like a lemniscate, the symbol of infinity.
+The two wings are dedicated to the themes of sustainability and inclusion, central to a post-coronavirus renaissance.
+The barrier-free central space represents the all-encompassing love that leaves no one behind.
+Seven bronze seals symbolize the seven cardinal virtues.

-The memorial was dedicated to all victims, sufferers and heroes of Corona.
-In 2022 it stood on Vienna's Heldenplatz, and in 2023 it was donated to the Medical University of Vienna, where it can initially be viewed in the entrance area of the Vienna General Hospital and later in the foyer of the new Audimax of the Medical University of Vienna.
+The memorial was dedicated to all victims, sufferers, and heroes of the coronavirus pandemic.
+In 2022, it was placed on Vienna's Heldenplatz.
+In 2023, it was donated to the Medical University of Vienna, where it can initially be viewed in the entrance area of the Vienna General Hospital and later in the foyer of the Medical University of Vienna's new Audimax.

-In 2021 and 2022, a second sculpture of the Corona Memorial was created in gold bronze of the same size.
-This "Monument of Hope" is to go on a world tour as a symbol of renaissance and inclusion.
-For this purpose, a sled was constructed with which the work of art can be pushed into a container.
-There are also plans to then convert the container into an inclusive "pop-up museum" in order to bring inclusive art to the people.
+A second sculpture of the Corona Memorial, made of gold bronze and of the same size, was created in 2021 and 2022.
+This "Monument of Hope" is intended to go on a world tour as a symbol of renaissance and inclusion.
+A sled was constructed for this purpose to push the artwork into a container.
+There are also plans to subsequently convert the container into an inclusive "pop-up museum" to bring inclusive art to the public.

 Inclusive Street Art now also in Austria

 Street Art Belgrade has been researching and promoting street art and graffiti in Serbia for 20 years.
-An important concern is the inclusive design of this art in public spaces.
+A key focus is the inclusive design of this art in public spaces.

-Through contact with the Zero Project, Street Art Belgrade designed three inclusive murals for the first time in Austria at the end of 2022.
-The graffiti were selected together with Jakob Kattner, the founder and director of the street art festival “Calle Libre” in Vienna, and are located on Karl-Farkas-Platz in Vienna's 7th district.
+Through contact with the Zero Project, Street Art Belgrade created three inclusive murals for the first time in Austria at the end of 2022.
+The graffiti was selected together with Jakob Kattner, founder and director of the street art festival "Calle Libre" in Vienna, and is located at Karl-Farkas-Platz in Vienna's 7th district.

-In the entrance area of the park there, a section of each of the three murals will be designed as a 3D relief by summer 2023.
-Below there is a description in Braille.
+In the entrance area of the park there, a section of each of the three murals will be created as a 3D relief by summer 2023.
+Below it will be a description in Braille.

-In addition, there is a fourth panel that contains information for the sighted and a QR code that can be used to access further content.
+There is also a fourth panel containing information for the sighted and a QR code that provides access to further content.

-In another collaboration between Street Art Belgrade and the Zero Project, an inclusive work of art will be created as part of the Zero Project Conference 2023.
-This mural will then be exhibited in the House of Philanthropy in Vienna as a “good practice” for inclusive art.
+In another collaboration between Street Art Belgrade and the Zero Project, an inclusive artwork will be created as part of the Zero Project Conference 2023.
+This mural will then be exhibited at the House of Philanthropy in Vienna as a "good practice" for inclusive art.

 This article is available here also available in easy language.